Iris Fontbona: Philanthropy

 In 2015, Fontbona donated a record CL$3.1 billion (approximately US$3.9 million) to the annual Chilean Telethon, which seeks to help children with physical disabilities.
 She appeared on television for a telethon, which also takes place before a live audience.

 In 2016, she donated CL$4.4 billion (approximately US$5.5 million), which assisted in setting a record for the charity event in terms of funds raised.

 Background

 Fontbona was born in 1942 and attended a Catholic high school.
 When she was 17 she met Andrónico Luksic Abaroa, who was 15 years older than her, and who married him by the time she was 20.
 Luksic had five children by his first wife, Patricia Lederer, who died before he did.
 Fontbona became the step-mother of Andrónico Luksic Craig when he was a 7-year-old.
 Another of her sons was Guillermo Luksic, who died of lung cancer in 2013.
 The couple had three children of their own.

-Fontbona spends time in three primary residences, including Vitacura, Santiago, Chile, Belgravia in London, and Liechtenstein.
 She is a devout Roman Catholic.
 She keeps a low profile but garners much media attention annually during the Chilean Telethon.
-She does not grant interviews.
+She has never given an interview with the media.